Can We Talk Models Into Seeing the World Differently?: Overview of Prompts

-The prompt is formed by replacing \texttt{BIASED\_TERM} in the biased VQA prompt with the corresponding synonym.
+We have retrieved the following strong synonyms from \textit{Thesaurus} \cite{thesaurus_texture,thesaurus_shape}. \begin{itemize} \item \textbf{shape:} architecture, aspect, body, configuration, contour, format, frame, model, outline, pattern, shadow, silhouette \item \textbf{texture:} balance, character, composition, consistency, fabric, feeling, make-\\up, nature, pattern, quality, sense, smoothness, structure, surface, taste, touch \end{itemize} The prompt is formed by replacing \texttt{BIASED\_TERM} in the biased VQA prompt with the corresponding synonym.
 We did not filter out any synonyms but still want to emphasize that some of them are not reasonable in the context of vision (\eg, for texture) which explains why the variance between them can be high.
 In \cref{sup_fig:prompt_engineering_synonyms}, we also show the detailed shape bias measurements for each synonym (complementary to \cref{fig:prompt_engineering} in the main paper).
 We find that ``pattern'' - a synonym for both terms - tends to be more correlated with texture.